Nick Murray (footballer): Early life and career

-Murray was overlooked in the 2019 AFL draft and instead signed a contract to play for Williamstown in the Victorian Football League in 2020.
+Murray was overlooked in the 2019 AFL draft, then signed a contract to play for Williamstown in the Victorian Football League in 2020.
 Murray played for Williamstown in two practices matches against Port Melbourne Football Club and Footscray, but the 2020 VFL season was cancelled without a game being played due to the COVID-19 pandemic.
 Murray returned home to play for Ganmain-Grong Grong-Matong in the AFL Riverina Championship, where he was one of the standout performers.
 He predominantly played at centre-half-forward during the season and kicked 12 goals from seven games.
 His season came to an end when he injured his collarbone in a final.
 After he recovered from this injury, he did some pre-season training for 2021 with the Wangaratta Rovers.

-Adelaide Football Club
+AFL career

 Murray was overlooked for the second year in a row in the 2020 AFL draft, but in December while working at a family friend's farm he was invited to train with the Adelaide Football Club.
 Adelaide had one spot left open on their list and, unable to decide between Murray and their own delisted player Ayce Taylor, the club decided to give the two players the opportunity to train with the rest of the team during the pre-season to decide which player would join the team's list.
 Murray won out and signed a rookie contract with the team on 7 March 2021 as part of the pre-season supplemental selection period.
 Murray played in two pre-season games against Port Adelaide but was unavailable to make his debut in round one.
 In round two, less than three weeks after he officially joined Adelaide's list, Murray made his AFL debut against Sydney at the Sydney Cricket Ground, where he tagged four-time Coleman Medallist Lance Franklin.
 Former Adelaide player Stephen Rowe said of Murray's rise to the AFL: "It is remarkable.
 I doubt there will be a bigger football debut story than this one.
-Three weeks ago not on a list, six months ago on a tractor playing for a – dare I say – buckle wheel league.
-It didn't look terribly flash.
+Three weeks ago not on a list, six months ago playing for a 'buckle wheel league'.
 And now he's playing Buddy [Franklin]..."